 19.2 At a minimum, the general manager must ensure that the following matters are recorded in the council’s minutes:

+(a) the names of councillors attending a council meeting and whether they attended the meeting in person or by audio-visual link,

-(a) details of each motion moved at a council meeting and of any amendments moved to it,
+(b) details of each motion moved at a council meeting and of any amendments moved to it,

-(b) the names of the mover and seconder of the motion or amendment,
+(c) the names of the mover and seconder of the motion or amendment,

-(c) whether the motion or amendment was passed or lost, and
+(d) whether the motion or amendment was passed or lost, and

-(d) such other matters specifically required under this code.
+(e) such other matters specifically required under this code.

 19.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.